Top of the page

-When people have dysarthria (say "dis-AR-three-uh"), they cannot speak well.
-They understand language.
+Dysarthria (say "dis-AR-three-uh") is a disorder that makes it hard to speak well.
+People who have it understand language.
 They know what they want to say.
 And they usually don't have trouble reading and writing.
 But when they talk, their speech is often slurred and hard to understand.

-This can be caused by an injury to the brain or a disease of the nervous system.
-It can affect the nerves that control the lips, jaw, tongue, and soft palate.
-Some causes include a stroke, Parkinson's disease, myasthenia gravis, or injury to the head.
+Dysarthria can be caused by an injury to the brain or a disease of the nervous system.
+Examples include a stroke, Parkinson's disease, myasthenia gravis, or a head injury.
+These conditions can affect the nerves that control the lips, jaw, tongue, and soft palate.

 If you have dysarthria, you and your family may feel frustrated and anxious.
 But speech therapy can help improve your speech so that others can understand you better.